English

 • Infections

-Various bacterial & viral infections can occur in post-transplant patients because of poor immunity due to immunosuppressants, therefore early diagnosis & treatment of infections is necessary.
+Various bacterial & viral infections can occur in post-transplant patients because of poor immunity due to immunosuppressants, therefore, early diagnosis & treatment of infections are necessary.
 Visit today to have more clarity on the risks of infections associated with Liver transplantation in Jaipur.

 • The pre-existing illnesses